olivierroy/pocketcasts-search/PERMISSIONS.md

 - Does not access sensitive user data or authentication tokens

 ### `*://pocketcasts.com/*`
-**Purpose**: Open Pocketcasts search pages.
+**Purpose**: Open Pocket Casts search pages.

-**Justification**: The extension's core functionality is to search Pocketcasts.
-This permission ensures the extension can open Pocketcasts search URLs when users click search buttons.
+**Justification**: The extension's core functionality is to search Pocket Casts.
+This permission ensures the extension can open Pocket Casts search URLs when users click search buttons.

 **Data Usage**:
-- Only opens public Pocketcasts search pages
+- Only opens public Pocket Casts search pages
-- Does not access user's Pocketcasts account or personal data
+- Does not access user's Pocket Casts account or personal data
 - No cookies or authentication data is accessed

 ## Privacy Commitment